This post may contain affiliate links. Please see my disclosure policy for details.

 5. You can explore sixteen-acres of coastal headland

-If you fancied bringing a picnic here, you’re more than welcome and there is sixteen acres of headland to choose a spot!
+If you fancy bringing a picnic here, you’re more than welcome and there are sixteen acres of the headland to choose a spot!
 Or, you can take a walk to enjoy the views of the sea on both sides of the cliffs.

 It’s a really popular spot for catching a glimpse of the local wildlife too and you should definitely have a look at their calendar to see what’s been spotted by the visitors and staff.

 There have been regular sightings of foxes, voles, hedgehogs, deer and painted lady butterflies that continue to flutter about.
 But, the best things to see are the migratory birds in the area.